Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method

-Regarding the stochastic subspace methods, the work of \cite{gower2019rsn} is quite relevant, however the method only achieves a linear rate, whereas we achieve a super-linear rate for the same iteration complexity.
-In addition, the method in \cite{gower2019rsn} cannot be extended to the non-convex case without non-trivial modifications.
-In \cite{hanzely2020stochastic}, the authors develop a related method that is based on the cubic Newton method.
-But the method has a linear rate, and it is unclear if the method can be efficiently applied to non-convex problems.
 Here, in order to apply the Newton method to non-convex problems, we take a truncated SVD of the Hessian to keep the $N+1$ most informative eigenvalues and replace the rest with the $(N+1)^\text{th}$ eigenvalue while negative eigenvalues are replaced by their absolute value.
 Therefore, as in the convex case, enforcing the Hessian matrix to be positive definite and premultiplying the negative gradient by its inverse, we perform a local change of coordinates and thus we should expect an accelerated convergence behavior compared to the first-order methods.
 In addition, when dealing with non-convex functions, the fact that we do not allow for sufficiently small eigenvalues means that slow and flat manifolds around saddle points will turn into saddles whose eigenvalues are large and we therefore achieve a faster escape rate from the unstable region of the saddle points.
-Similar approaches when computing the Newton direction have already been explored \cite{o2019inexact, paternain2019newton, erdogdu2015convergence}.
+Similar approaches when computing the Newton direction have already been explored \citep{o2019inexact, paternain2019newton, erdogdu2015convergence}.
 However, they all require the computation of the full Hessian matrix and hence they are inefficient for high dimensional problems.
 A work that scales to high dimensional problems which also approximates the Hessian matrix was explored by \cite{marteau2019globally}.
 The difference to our approach is that it regularizes the Hessian matrix instead of performing a Truncated SVD.
 However, selecting the regularization parameter such that the Hessian matrix becomes positive definite is a difficult task and thus the method is suitable to convex problems.
 In addition, their method has limited applicability since it relies on the existence of an $\ell_2$ regularizer to work.
 Such an assumption is not present in this paper.